CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab17.md

 ### Task 5: Train your model

-After you've labeled your data, you need to train your model.
+In this task, you will train your custom text classification model using the labeled data, creating a model named ClassifyArticles for later evaluation and deployment.

 1. Select **Training jobs (1)** on the left side menu.
 Select **Start a training job (2)**.